iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 - mint
 ---

-# Mint a new Alias
+# Mint a New Alias Address

-An Alias Output can be used to store a proof of the world state that is included on the ledger and never pruned.
-An Alias Output is associated with an Alias ID (also known as Alias Address as we will explain later).
+You can use an [Alias Output](https://wiki.iota.org/shimmer/introduction/explanations/ledger/alias/) to store proof of the world state included in the ledger and never pruned.
+An Alias Output is associated with an Alias ID (also known as an [Alias Address](#calculate-the-alias-id)).
 An Alias ID remains immutable during its lifetime.

-For instance, an Alias Output can contain a hash or digital signature as a commitment to the state of a certain dynamic data set, as it happens with Smart Contracts.
-Such proof can be used by a data validator to ensure that the concerned data has not been tampered with.
-When there is a change in the concerned data, a transition to a new state is recorded on the ledger by a new transaction that generates a new Alias Output conserving the original Alias ID.
-That is, the Alias ID remains constant whereas a new Alias Output is generated to hold the new state.
+For instance, an Alias Output can contain a hash or digital signature as a commitment to the state of a particular dynamic data set, as it happens with Smart Contracts.
+A data validator can use such proof to ensure that the concerned data has not been tampered with.
+When there is a change in the data, a transition to a new state is recorded on the ledger by a new transaction that generates a new Alias Output with the original Alias ID.
+The Alias ID remains constant, whereas a new Alias Output is generated to hold the new state.

-Provided the size of the proof in bytes does not change in between state changes, a new Alias Output does not need to increase its storage deposit.
+Provided the proof size in bytes does not change between state changes, a new Alias Output does not need to increase its storage deposit.

-In order to mint a new Alias and generate its genesis, initial Alias Output it is needed:
+To mint a new Alias and generate its genesis, you will need the following:

-* A not spent Output that holds enough funds for the minimal storage deposit needed for the genesis Alias Output.
-In the testnet you can provision funds through the Faucet, as we explained in our [previous tutorial](https://wiki.iota.org/shimmer/iotajs/tutorials/value-transactions/request-funds-from-the-faucet/).
+* An unspent Output that holds enough funds for the minimal storage deposit needed for the genesis Alias Output.
+In the Testnet, you can [request funds through the Faucet](../value-transactions/request-funds-from-the-faucet/).

-* The key pair corresponding to the Shimmer address that owns the former Output as you need to unlock a certain amount of funds to cover the storage deposit of the new minted Alias.
+* The key pair that corresponds to the Shimmer address that owns the output, as you need to unlock a certain amount of funds to cover the storage deposit of the new minted Alias.

 * A State Controller Address.
-The State Controller address private key will be used to unlock the Alias Output of your new Alias so that it can transition to a new state when needed.
-We explained in our [previous tutorial](https://wiki.iota.org/shimmer/iotajs/tutorials/value-transactions/generate-addresses/) how to create addresses.
+You will use the State Controller address private key to unlock the Alias Output of your new Alias so that it can transition to a new state when needed.
+If you haven’t generated any addresses before, you can find detailed instructions in the [Send Value Transactions tutorial](../value-transactions/generate-addresses).

 * A Governor Address.
-With the private key of the Governor you will be able to change the State Controller Address or even destroy the Alias.
+With the private key of the Governor, you will be able to change the State Controller Address or even destroy the Alias.

-* The data you want to store on the Alias Output (represented as an hexadecimal string).
-Remember the longer the data the higher storage deposit you will need.
+* The data you want to store on the Alias Output (represented as a hexadecimal string).
+Remember, the longer the data, the higher the storage deposit you will need.

 ```typescript
 const consumedOutputId = "0x45678...";